-This funding opportunity is authorized under the Foreign Assistance Act (FAA) of 1961, as amended.
-The resulting award will be subject to 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and USAID's supplement, 2 CFR 700, as well as the additional requirements found in Section F.
+Funding opportunities under this MY APS will be authorized under the Foreign Assistance Act (FAA) of 1961, as amended.
+The resulting awards will be subject to 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and USAID's supplement, 2 CFR 700, as well as the additional requirements found in Section F.